Canada scraps advisory to avoid foreign travel, cites COVID-19 vaccination success

 The Canadian government, however, is still telling people to avoid cruise ship travel outside of the country.

-"The beginnings of the transition away from the more blanket approach really recognizes vaccines are very effective at preventing severe outcome," Chief Medical Officer Theresa Tam told a briefing.
+"The beginnings of the transition away from the more blanket approach really recognises vaccines are very effective at preventing severe outcome," Chief Medical Officer Theresa Tam told a briefing.

 "Now is not the time to just freely go wherever," she added, citing high cases of coronavirus in some nations.